sworddut/ByteDanceHomework/README.md

 # ByteDanceHomework
-This is the Homework of Zhao Jian in the  ByteDance 's open course
+This is the Homework of Zhao Jian in the  ByteDance 's course